-Sunflower Has Enormous Potential in Tanzania, Report Indicates - TanzaniaInvest
+Sunflower Has Enormous Potential in Tanzania, Report Indicates

-The African Seed Access Index (TASAI) has just released its draft Tanzania Country Report 2021 in which it highlights that sunflower has an enormous potential in Tanzania, as it grows well in all regions, even in areas with low rainfall.
+The African Seed Access Index (TASAI) has just released the final version of its Tanzania Country Report 2021 in which it highlights that sunflower has an enormous potential in Tanzania, as it grows well in all regions, even in areas with low rainfall.

+TASAI monitors indicators that are essential to seed sector development at national level with the ultimate aim to publish an annual scorecard that captures the vibrancy and competitiveness of the formal seed sector in the African countries where TASAI is active.

+TASAI has also recently launched an interactive Dashboard where all the data and reports can be accessed, and which allows users to conduct their own analysis by variable, country, or year. https://dashboard.tasai.org/#/en/dashboard/country-overview/.

+Like most other African countries, TASAI explains, Tanzania’s seed industry consists of three systems: the informal, Quality Declared Seed (QDS), and formal sectors.
 The report summarizes the key findings of the study conducted by TASAI in 2021 to appraise the structure and economic performance of Tanzania’s formal seed sector.

 TASAI studies focus on the four grain and legume crops important to a country’s food and nutritional security (the “four focus crops”).